base-org/web/apps/base-docs/base-learn/docs/frontend-setup/overview.md

 Before these lessons, you should:

-- Be comfortable with traditional frontend development using React, ideally with NextJS
+- Be comfortable with traditional frontend development using React, ideally with Next.js
 - Possess a general understanding of the EVM and smart contracts

 ---